RhetTbull/osxphotos/README.md

 OSXPhotos provides the ability to interact with and query Apple's Photos.app library database on MacOS.
 Using this module you can query the Photos database for information about the photos stored in a Photos library on your Mac--for example, file name, file path, and metadata such as keywords/tags, persons/faces, albums, etc. You can also easily export both the original and edited photos.

-**NOTE**: OSXPhotos currently only supports image files -- e.g. it does not handle movies.

 ## Supported operating systems

 Only works on MacOS (aka Mac OS X).
 Tested on MacOS 10.12.6 / Photos 2.0, 10.13.6 / Photos 3.0, MacOS 10.14.5, 10.14.6 / Photos 4.0, MacOS 10.15.1 / Photos 5.0.
 Requires python >= 3.6